learn-co-curriculum/html-css-personal-site-project-part-4/README.md

 ## Objectives

-1. Add CSS style to HTML pages.
+1. Add CSS style to HTML pages
 2. Save your work and publish to Github

 ## Instructions

 It is time to put what you have learned into practice and grow confidence by building on your own.
 Below are the step by step instructions you can use as a general guide.
 Feel free to add more things if you wish or leave things out if they do not apply to your projects needs.

-1. In Terminal, change directory into the folder for your project you created previously in part 1 `cd <your-project-name>`.
+1. In your Learn IDE in the Terminal area, change directory into the folder for your project you created previously in part 1 `cd <your-project-name>`.

 2. Make sure you are on your master branch `git checkout master` and create a new branch called site-style like so: `git checkout -b site-style`.